-28 The equivalent of a full-time employment opportunity for one person for one year.
+$^{23}$ The equivalent of a full-time employment opportunity for one person for one year.

-Black South African citizens, youths and rural or local communities have been the major beneficiaries during the construction phases, as they respectively represent 81%, 43% and 49% of total job opportunities created by IPPs to date.
+49% of total job opportunities created by IPPs to date.
 However, woman and disabled people could still be significantly empowered as they represent a mere 10% and 0.4% of total jobs created to date, respectively.
 Nonetheless, the fact that the REIPPPP has raised employment opportunities for black South African citizens and local communities beyond planned targets, indicates the importance of the programme to employment equity and the drive towards more equal societies.